In the last blog, I described the very first VelaRosa candle fragrance diffuser concept. In this blog, I’ll give a bit more of the history.

 As he continued to tinker with this concept, he became more confident that this idea was unique enough to patent.
 This set him off on a search to see if there were products and patents similar to his concept.
 When he didn’t find anything… Well, that’s when things got serious…

 He focused on researching patent law firms, and after a few weeks, he came up with a short list of law firms to visit.
 So guess what we did over a few vacation days?
 We took a day trip to Boston and began the Victor and Christine patent law firm tour.
 We hit a few places around Cambridge and Canton, but most of them were in Boston.
 He and I took notes as we sat with these different lawyers.
 After the last visit, we had lunch at a sea food place in Boston, and over a few Cosmopolitans, we decided there that we were most comfortable with Robert Hunt at Wolf Greenfield in downtown Boston.
-This is a picture of the notes I took and the name tag I used to get into the building.

 After choosing the law firm, Robert was quick to send Victor draft patent applications which prompted questions… and those questions were like a burst of energy to my husband… there he went… researching… prototyping… testing… he was like Flint Lockwood on Cloudy with a Chance of Meatballs!